-For further information Contact Mr Hipperson (Head of Maths) or any member of the Faculty
+For further information Contact Mr Hipperson (Head of Maths) or any maths teacher

 COMBINED SCIENCE

 Combined science is comprised of equal weightings of biology, chemistry and physics.
 Students who study combined science will achieve two GCSEs at the end of year 11.